 How to Break a Quail Egg

 You cannot tap a quail egg on the edge of your bowl to break the shell as you would with a raw chicken egg.
-Gentle pierce the larger end of the egg with the tip of a sharp knife, pry open slightly with the knife-tip, and then pour out the contents into a cup or bowl.
+Gentle pierce the larger end of the egg with the tip of a sharp knife, pry it open slightly with the knife tip, and then pour out the contents into a cup or bowl.

 One Last Thing

 Question: Can I give quail eggs to my kids?